dandxy89/ProjectReinforcementLearning/README.md

 *   Revisiting Agent based systems and Reinforcement from University
 *   Implement the algorithms from scratch
-*   Eventually... get to the point where I can implement, appreciate and replicate to some degree the work by DeepMind, specifically AlplhaZero.
+*   Eventually... get to the point where I can implement, appreciate and replicate to some degree the work by DeepMind, specifically AlphaZero.

 # End Goal